LC-Linkous/tinySA_python/README.md

 ## Licensing

 The code in this repository has been released under GPL-2.0, but licensing will be updated to match whatever the tinySA products and code are released under.
+This licensing does not take priority over the official releases.